A Library of Systemic Relations

 1.1 STRUCTURAL RELATIONS, HIERARCHICAL SUPRA- AND SUBSYSTEMS (GREENS) (STR)

 1.1.1 Structural relations (Functional relations)

-Example: there is not a causal relationship between the wheels and the frames of a bicycle in the sense that e.g the frame decreases if the wheels increase.
-They are assembled in a structure where they generate together a surplus output.
+Example: There is no causal relationship between the wheels and the frames of a bicycle in the sense that the frame becomes smaller if the wheels grow larger.
+They are assembled in a structure where what they generate together creates a surplus output.
 The whole is more than the sum of the parts.

 More on structural relations here: >>>>>

-Example: The rubber in the tires of the cars and the bikes come from the same producer.
+Example: The rubber in the tires of cars and bikes comes from the same producer.

 1.1.4 Horizontal structural relations (HoSR)